 31 times from “Sheol,” which means the “grave.”

 10 times from “Hades,” which means “the grave.”

 12 times from “Gehenna,” which means “the place of burning.”

 1 time from “Tartarus,” which means “a place of darkness.”

 The work of destroying the wicked in hell fire is so foreign to God’s nature that the Bible calls it His “strange act” (Isaiah 28:21).
-God’s great heart will ache at the destruction of the wicked (Ezekiel 33:11).
-And, an eternal hell of torment would perpetuate sin which is not part of God’s great plan (Revelation 21:3, 4).
+God’s great heart will be pained at the destruction of the wicked (Ezekiel 33:11).
+Further, an eternal hell of torment would preserve sin which is not part of God’s great plan (Revelation 21:3, 4).